Diablo IV: Paladin Zealot Zeal Build – Infernal Chaos Guide

 Paragon, passives, and scaling priorities

-Your passive and Paragon choices should all reinforce one question: how do I keep Zeal attacking more often, hitting harder when it crits, and surviving the life-cost loop?
-That is why Zealous Oath builds have pulled ahead.
-Fervor is doing too much to ignore.
-It adds damage momentum, turns crits into extra hits through Echo interactions, and rewards max stacks with Fortify.
-If your board pathing or passives are not improving one of those outcomes, they are probably secondary.
+Your passive and Paragon choices should all answer one question: how do I keep Zeal attacking more often, hitting harder when it crits, and surviving the Life-cost loop?
+That is why Zealot Oath builds have pulled ahead — Fervor does too much to ignore.
+It adds damage momentum, turns crits into extra echo hits, and rewards max stacks with Fortify.
+If your board pathing or passives are not improving one of those outcomes, they are secondary.

 In stat terms, prioritize attack speed before chasing every last point of crit chance.
-This build has unusually strong ways to generate crit value already, especially once Death or Glory is active for free through Red Sermon.
+This build has strong ways to generate crit value already, especially once Death or Glory is active for free through Red Sermon.
 Critical Strike Damage tends to outperform blind crit chance stacking once your baseline reliability is high.
-Maximum Life is also more valuable than it looks, because it gives you a better buffer for life-cost casts and makes your defensive layers less volatile.
+Maximum Life is also more valuable than it looks, because it gives you a bigger buffer for Life-cost casts and makes your Fortify-based defenses less volatile.

 Advertisement